gflewis/datapump/docs/index.md

 Users with **x_108443_sndml.admin** role can configure and monitor DataPump jobs.

-## Create a Database Agent Record

-In your ServiceNow instance, go to **DataPump > Agents** and click New.
-Create a new Database Agent record with the name "main".

 ## Create a Connection Profile

 The connection profile is a Java properties file that contains